SMS might be limited to sending short text messages with no formatting but its simplicity makes it a valuable communication channel.

 Check that you don’t have old SMS external accounts.
 If you leave the test account disabled you run the risk for it to be re-enable on the production system and generate potential conflicts.

-If you have multiple accounts on the same Adobe Campaign instance that connect to the same provider, contact the provider to make sure that they actually distinguish connections between these accounts.
+If you need to have multiple accounts on the same Adobe Campaign instance that connect to the same provider, contact the provider to make sure that they actually distinguish connections between these accounts.
 Having multiple accounts with the same login requires extra configuration.

 You should always enable verbose SMPP traces during checks.